nealrichardson/zendo/README.md

 ## See also

 [zendeskR](https://github.com/tcash21/zendeskR) is another Zendesk API client in R. It's not clear that it is actively supported anymore, and it's last CRAN update was in 2014.
-There is some overlap between what is implemented here and there. `zendo` offers support for the incremental export and search APIs.
+There is some overlap between what is implemented here and there. `zendo` offers support for the incremental export and search APIs, as well as token authentication.